 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-This week I defy the laws of physics by time-travelling into the future and sampling whisky from a distillery that hasn’t even been built yet…
+This week I defy the laws of physics by sampling whisky from a distillery that hasn’t even been built yet.

-R & B Distillers are in the process of creating two completely new distilleries, one on the Isle of Raasay and one in the Scottish Borders (R & B = Raasay & Borders).
-You might wonder what connects these two very different regions and the answer would be very little if not for the ancestry of company co-founder Alasdair Day.
+R & B Distillers are in the process of creating two completely new distilleries.
+The first is on the Isle of Raasay, the second in the Scottish Borders (R & B = Raasay & Borders).
+You might wonder what connects these two very different areas and the answer would be very little, if not for the ancestry of company co-founder Alasdair Day.

-In 2015, R&B ran a campaign asking for members of the public to vote on which town the Borders distillery should be created in.
-Peebles came out on top and building work is due to start just as soon as work on the sister distillery in Raasay is complete.
-It will be the first distillery in the area since 1837.
+In 2015, R&B ran a campaign asking for members of the public to vote for the town they would like to see the distillery situated in.
+In the end, Peebles came out on top and building work is likely to begin some time after work is completed at the sister distillery in Raasay.*

-Naturally, building a distillery and then making and maturing whisky is a very slow process so R&B decided to work with an unnamed Highland distillery to create something that would emulate the intended style of the Borders spirit.
-The whisky is a single grain although unusually it has been made with a 50 – 50 split of wheat and malted barley and eventually finished in Oloroso Sherry Casks then bottled at a whopping, cask strength 57% ABV.
+Naturally, building a distillery and producing it’s whisky is a very slow process, so R&B decided to work with an undisclosed Highland distillery to create something that would emulate the intended style of their Borders spirit.
+The resulting dram is a single grain whisky which has been finished in Oloroso Sherry Casks before bottling at a whopping 57% abv.